 Once the police investigation has been completed, the police will then decide whether to charge the suspect.
 If the suspect is charged, they will either be released on bail or remanded in custody.
 If they are not charged, they will be released.
 If the investigation is ongoing they will either be released on pre-charge bail or ‘released under investigation’.

 There is no general time limit for how long a police investigation can stay open in England and Wales.
-For summary only offences, which are heard in the Magistrates’ Court, the case must be heard within six months of the crime.
+For summary only offences, which are heard in the Magistrates’ Court, the case must be heard within twelve months of the crime.
 For example, in a case of common assault, if it took place on 1 December, the trial must take place before 1 June.
 However, for indictable offences, there is no such time limit.

 In 2017, the government changed the rules on pre-charge bail through the Policing and Crime Act 2017.
 The changes restricted the police’s rights to release suspects on bail before they have been charged with an offence.
 The reason for these changes was a concern that the overuse of pre-charge bail for lengthy periods by the police was inhibiting the civil liberties of suspects.
 The changes to the law on pre-charge bail mean that: